 In this Canstar Blue cost analysis, we look at how much it costs to run your home washing machine.
 We look at the electricity costs by state, model, energy efficiency rating and size capacity.

-The purchase price is always a factor when buying a new washing machine, but have you considered the ongoing costs?
-It’s easy to overlook, but your washing machine is a significant contributor to your utility bills, particularly your electricity and water bill.
-This means the wrong washing machine might cost you big time in the long run.
+The upfront purchase price is always a factor when buying a new washing machine, but have you considered the ongoing costs?
+It’s easy to overlook, but your washing machine is a significant contributor to your utility bills.
+This means the wrong washing machine could cost you big time in the long run.

-So how much does your washing machine cost to use and would you be better off buying a more efficient model instead?
+So how much does your washing machine cost to use and would you be better off buying a more efficient model?
 Canstar Blue explores the answers to these questions as well as ways you can potentially save on running costs.

-How much does a washing machine cost to run?
+How much does it cost to run a washing machine?

-Depending on the type, capacity, efficiency and cycle setting of your washing machine, as well as your geographical location, it can cost anywhere from $35 to $100 a year in energy costs to run your home washing machine, according to Canstar Blue data.
-This estimation assumes a household is running three loads a week with a warm wash, in a 5-10kg unit.
+Depending on the type, capacity, efficiency and cycle setting of your washing machine, as well as your geographical location, it can cost anywhere from $32 to$97 a year in energy costs to run your home washing machine, according to Canstar Blue data.
+This estimation assumes a household is running three loads a week with a warm wash, in a 5kg-10kg unit.

 For a full cost analysis by state or territory, we have included the annual costs for front loaders and top loaders in each area below.
 This guide should be treated as general only.
 Running costs for your home washing machine may fluctuate depending on your personal circumstances.

-Average annual washing machine running costs by state or territory
+Average annual washing machine running costs by city

 ← Mobile/tablet users, scroll sideways to view full table →

-General guide only.
-Source: www.canstar.com.au – 15/08/2023.
-Average energy consumption figures based on clothes washers listed in the Commonwealth of Australia E3 Program’s Registration database, which assumes 3 uses per week using a warm wash.
-Electricity usage cost estimates based on each capital city’s average electricity usage rate.
-Average electricity usage rates are based on each capital city’s average electricity usage rate.
-Average electricity usage rates are based on single-rate, non-solar only plans on Canstar’s database, available for an annual usage of 4,347 kWh.
+Source: www.canstarblue.com.au – 29/07/2024.
+Average energy consumption figures based on clothes washers listed in the Commonwealth of Australia E3 Program’s Registration database, which assumes 7 uses per week using a warm wash (calculations adjusted to 3 uses per week).
+Electricity usage cost estimates based on average electricity usage rates: 33.5 c/kWh in Sydney, 25.1 c/kWh in Melbourne, 31.9 c/kWh in Brisbane, 43.6 c/kWh in Adelaide, 31.6 c/kWh in Perth, 28.1 c/kWh in Hobart, 29.2 c/kWh in Darwin, 28.1 c/kWh in Canberra.
+Average electricity usage rates are based on single-rate, non-solar only plans on Canstar’s database, available for an annual usage of 4,373 kWh with the exception of Perth which is based on the Synergy Home Plan (A1) tariff and Darwin which is based on the government regulated rate.

 Got a washer and dryer combo?
 See how much your dryer could be leaving you out of pocket with Canstar Blue’s dryer running cost analysis.